 Photo by Fran Fernández-Pardo

-Dotdotdot was founded in 2014, touring the UK with their award-winning production No Frills and presenting the work at Flamencos y Mestizos Festival, Madrid.
-The company curated a Wild Card Evening for the Lilian Baylis Studio in 2016 and performed original work at Sadler's Wells and The Lowry in Sampled Festival 2017 and at the Sadler’s Wells Takeover of the National Theatre River Stage in 2018.
+Dotdotdot was co-founded in 2014 by Noemí Luz, Magdalena Mannion and Yinka Esi Graves and has been co-directed by Magdalena and Noemí since 2017.
+The company toured the UK with their award-winning production No Frills, also presenting the work at Flamencos y Mestizos Festival, Madrid.
+They later curated a Wild Card Evening for the Lilian Baylis Studio in 2016 and performed original work at Sadler's Wells and The Lowry in Sampled Festival 2017 and at the Sadler’s Wells Takeover of the National Theatre River Stage in 2018.
 This led to the creation of In Body, a multi-disciplinary triple bill originally commissioned and produced by Sadler’s Wells, that has toured with Dancenet Sweden and around the UK.
-Dotdotdot Dance is currently developing Re Red, a new production that moves between contemporary flamenco and dance theatre to investigate the role of fairy tales in the collective experience of women.
-Since its inception, Dotdotdot has collaborated with a broad range of community organizations, performing arts institutions and groups all over the UK to run flamenco dance and choreography workshops.
+In 2021 they performed in Dancing Nation, Sadler's Wells' digital dance festival for BBC iPlayer as well as presenting work on Buzón de Baile, RTVE/Radio3 the Spanish TV platform.
+Dotdotdot Dance is currently running a new project called Re Red, investigating the role of fairy tales in the collective experience of women.
+They also curate Mixtape evenings of short dance works and are currently developing their new production Blue Ghost in collaboration with EDM composer and sound designer Nick Rothwell (Cassiel).

 Magdalena Mannion and Noemí Luz are Co-Artistic Directors of Dotdotdot Dance and have been collaborating since 2014.
 As well as directing the company they also choreograph, produce, perform and teach.
 Magdalena and Noemí have a shared vision of flamenco as a poetic language capable of moving people in an infinite number of ways.
 They are committed to a sincere and profound investigation into the art form both choreographically and pedogogically.